 And property can be an absolute bargain, both to buy and to rent.

-It’s little wonder that Live and Invest Overseas has ranked Portugal as the world’s top retirement destination for six years running now, and I don’t expect it to be knocked out of the top spot anytime soon.
+It’s little wonder that Live and Invest Overseas has ranked Portugal as the world’s top retirement destination for nine years running now.

 This country is downright irresistible.